 ZERO EMISSIONS - BY TREATY

-HMS Queen Elizabeth, built mainly to keep MOD subcontractors in the lap of luxury at the expense of the taxpayer and rising National Debt.
+HMS Queen Elizabeth, allegedly built mainly to keep MOD subcontractors in the lap of luxury at the expense of the taxpayer and rising National Debt.
 The objective was to keep a skilled workforce going, in times of peace, just in case of World War Three.
 But there are much cheaper and less dangerous methods of demonstrating military might, without all those white uniforms to pay for and without the nuclear weapons, that are now banned by the United Nations.

 The environmental impact of shipping includes greenhouse gas emissions, acoustic, and oil pollution.
 The International Maritime Organization (IMO) estimates that Carbon dioxide emissions from shipping were equal to 2.2% of the global human-made emissions in 2012 and expects them to rise between 50 to 250 percent by 2050 if no action is taken.
 Ocean pollution takes many forms.
 We should be aiming for zero pollution, from net zero growth, if we are to achieve a sustainable, circular, economy.

 PEOPLE POWER - Most unreasonably, in our view, the UK government refused to participate in the Weapons treaty talks and says it will 'never' sign to ban nuclear missiles, but then Margaret Thatcher thought she could rule the will of the people with her Poll Tax, ending with her resignation in disgrace, awash with tears as she was driven from Number 10.
 Such fall from grace proving that politicians who ignore the wishes of the people do so at their peril!